simonehagey/orbdot/docs/source/example_wasp-12.rst

           Model 1: 'ttv_decay', logZ = -104.55
           Model 2: 'ttv_precession', logZ = -116.18

-which confirms that the evidence for the orbital decay model is decisive.
+confirming that the evidence for the orbital decay model is decisive.

 Orbital Decay Analysis
 ----------------------
-The final step is to call the :meth:`~orbdot.analysis.Analyzer.orbital_decay_fit` method, which runs an automatic interpretation of the orbital decay model fit:
+The final step is to call the :meth:`~orbdot.analysis.Analyzer.orbital_decay_fit` method, which runs an automatic interpretation of the orbital decay fit results:

 .. code-block:: python

     # interpret the best-fit orbital decay model
     analyzer.orbital_decay_fit()

-Now when we look at the ``analysis/ttv_decay_analysis.txt`` file, the following summary is appended:
+This appends the following summary to the ``analysis/ttv_decay_analysis.txt`` file:

 .. code-block:: text